By Malik Chohra

 Key features:

-• Supabase authentication with social login
+- Supabase authentication with social login and biometric unlock

 Why it's #1: Every other template requires you to build AI features from scratch.
 AI Mobile Launcher ships with production-ready AI modules that would take months to implement properly.
 You get streaming chat, vision processing, and RAG workflows working in under an hour.